jensmdriller/google-k8s-workshop/modules/03-create-cluster.md

     kubeconfig entry generated for jenkins-cd.
     ```

-3. Verify that you can connect to the cluster
+3. Verify that you can connect to the cluster and list the nodes

     ```shell
-    $ kubectl get pods
+    $ kubectl get nodes
-    No resources found.
     ```

 Cluster is up.